katerinalex/Air-landing/README.md

 # Air landing
-Implementation of landing page according to Figma design using BEM and SCSS Page can adapt to the following screens:
+Implementation of landing page according to [Figma design](https://www.figma.com/file/7qwsWggv9BAxMi2VPhBuPr/Air-(formerly-Dia)?node-id=9138%3A35) using BEM and SCSS
+Page can adapt to the following screens:
 - Large screens 2560px
 - The design 1600px